 Each Aqua-aid box contains a family filter, plus a range of items such as tools, lighting, survival aids, cooking equipment, eating and drinking, educational aids and hygiene provisions.
 A single Aquabox family filter can convert up to half a million litres of polluted water into safe, clean water and gives hope to people.

-Latest shipments in 2024 include to Yemen, Turkey, Syria, Ukraine and Nepal.
+Shipments in 2025 include to Yemen, Ukraine, Myanmar and Nepal.
 Aquabox website

 ShelterBox began in 2000 as a millennium project of Helston-Lizard Rotary.
 They are now a registered charity and limited company and have expanded to provide emergency shelter and essential household items.
 The aid will vary depending upon the situation and can include family-sized tents, heavy duty tarpaulins, ropes and nails that can patch-up damaged buildings.
 Other items can include essential items such as water filters, mosquito nets, and cooking sets to help people survive.